MakiAfom/Optimizing-Solar-Cooking-Efficiency/README.md

 I’m always eager to collaborate on innovative data-driven projects.
 Feel free to connect with me for feedback, mentoring, or new opportunities to push my limits in data science and sustainable solutions.

+Data Sets & Models:

+I gathered temperature data, solar radiation data, and material heat absorption data to model the performance.
+I used regression models and simulations to optimize performance across different environmental conditions.

+Predictions & Conclusion:

+After simulations and real-world testing, I concluded that a solar cooking system can reduce wood consumption by 80% in targeted regions.
+The most efficient design used reflective surfaces and heat-absorbing materials to maintain consistent cooking temperatures.